omarusmani/311_wk6_day2_authentication/README.md

 ## POST / PUT / DELETE

 These routes are for manipulating the data and these are things that we ideally want someone to be logged in for before they are able to work with the data.
-To start, we will create a middleware function (that Auth0) provides us.
+To start, we will create a middleware function (that Auth0 provides us).
 We also want to create an empty `.env` file in the main folder.
 We will use this to hold all of the Auth0 environment variables for our application.
 We don't want to upload these to Github.

 ### Middleware